nemac/cloud/INSTRUCTIONS.md

 Steps
 -----

-1. Assume that the instance we are rebuilding is named `cloudx`.
+1. Assume that the instance you are rebuilding is named `cloudx`.
    This instance will have several resources associated with it in AWS: